WoVEn score summaries

 Summary level information regarding individual WoVEn scores is provided below in response to requests to provide more clarity on the data quality associated with NHS workforce nationally, regionally and at individual organisations.

-The WoVEn scores are produced in order to assist organisations identify weaknesses in their data so that they can be corrected; the scores in themselves are purely for information purposes.
+The WoVEn scores are produced to assist organisations identify weaknesses in their data so that they can be corrected.
+The scores in themselves are purely for information purposes.
 The purpose of WoVEn is to help drive up data quality.

 It is important to bear in mind that whilst the WoVEn scores and rankings give a good indication of an organisation's progress with its workforce data quality, it is not an end in itself.
 Organisations are discouraged from making changes to solely improve their score without actually improving, or potentially reducing, the quality of the workforce information that they hold.
 Whilst changes in an organisation's score or ranking may give an indication of improvements in its workforce data quality, it does not in itself indicate that one organisation is in some way 'better' or 'worse' than another, as there may be various factors which impact upon an organisation's score and therefore complicate this picture.

 It is understood that the vast majority of organisations have put a considerable amount of effort into improving their workforce data quality since the rollout of ESR, and that there is significant positive engagement with the WoVEn process.
-The continued use of the WoVEn process is not intended to ignore this hard work, rather to help ensure that we all get the maximum potential benefit from the information which can be derived from the ESR and used to improve workforce planning and the development of the future healthcare workforce.
+The continued use of the WoVEn process is not intended to ignore this hard work.
+Rather it is intended to help ensure that we all get the maximum potential benefit from the information which can be derived from the ESR and used to improve workforce planning and the development of the future healthcare workforce.

-More detail regarding the WoVEn process and the meaning of the scores and rankings is available in the following document above: 'Guidance on Workforce Validation Engine (WoVEn) Reports'
+You can find guidance and more details about the WoVEn process and the meaning of the scores and rankings in the Workforce Validation Engine (WoVEn) report above.

-The WoVEn reports along with the Verifier tool (An Excel version of the verifier background tables can be accessed via the following link National Workforce data set guidance documents plus the ESR BI DQ reports are tools that are available to help organisations in the quest for good quality data.
+You can access the WoVEn reports, along with the verifier tool (an Excel version of the verifier background tables), via the National Workforce Data Set guidance documents.
+You can also see the ESR BI DQ reports, which are tools that are available to help organisations in the quest for good quality data.